Gulf Scholars Program at Texas Southern University

 Program Objectives

 The Gulf Scholars Program aims to develop the next generation of leaders in environmental science and Gulf Coast research.
 Our mission is to provide undergraduate and graduate students with transformative research experiences, mentorship, and professional development opportunities that address critical environmental challenges facing the Gulf region.
-Through collaborative research initiatives, community engagement, and interdisciplinary training, we empower scholars to become stewards of coastal ecosystems and advocates for sustainable solutions.
+Through collaborative research initiatives, community engagement, and interdisciplinary training, we empower scholars to become stewards of coastal ecosystems and advocates for sustainable solutions

 Our History

-The GSP is committed to the goal of building a more just, equitable, sustainable and resilient Gulf of Mexico Region.
+The GSP is committed to the goal of building a more just, equitable, sustainable and resilient Gulf of America Region.
 Funded by the Gulf Research Program, this vision stems from the effort to recover from the 2010 Deepwater Horizon Oil Spill and prepare for additional social, economic, environmental, and climate stressors occurring throughout the region.
-The Gulf Research Program is funded by the largest environmental damage settlement in U.S. history – a $20.8 billion settlement reached to attempt to restore the damages done by the April 20, 2010 Deepwater Horizon Oil Spill.
+The Gulf Research Program is funded by the largest environmental damage settlement in U.S. history - a $20.8 billion settlement reached to attempt to restore the damages done by the April 20, 2010 Deepwater Horizon Oil Spill.
 The spill killed 11 people, injured 17 and spewed 3.19 million barrels (almost 134 million gallons) of oil across the Gulf of America.

 Apply to the Program